4keY/testRepo/CONTRIBUTING.md

 To stay on the list, scripts, tools and resource should adhere to these quality standards:

-- Generally useful to the community
+- Generally useful to the community.
-- Functional
+- Functional.
-- Stable, or progressing toward stable
+- Stable, or progressing toward stable.

 ## Reporting issues